makrai/notes/goncalves24-Odyssey-ser-challange.md

 * Sheffield-MINI: ensemble approach combining self-attention layers and MLPs,
   * features extracted from both audio and text using pre-trained models like Whisper [11], Wav2vec [12], HuBERT [13], WavLM [4], and RoBERTa [14]
-* UPC-BSC, THAU, and NU integrated textual data with audio features, leveraging pre-trained models and fine-tuning
+* UPC-BSC, THAU, and NU integrated textual data with audio features
+  * pre-trained models and fine-tuning
 * NU utilized SSL-based features from BERT [15] and Emotion2Vec [16] in
   addition to WavLM features
-* Vivolab, CONILIUM, and VicomSpeech focused solely on audio data, employing models like WavLM [4] with
+* Vivolab, CONILIUM, and VicomSpeech focused solely on audio data
+  * models like WavLM [4]
-  * innovative architectures like second-order attention mechanisms [17] and
+  * innovative architectures like second-order attention mechanisms [17]
     * Vivolab: a specific focus on Selective State Space Models (SSM), MAMBA,
   * support vector machine (SVM) [18] classifiers
   * CONILIUM utilized a structure that mirrored the baseline and made use of secondary annotations of all workers (annotators) in the weighed binary CE loss function
 * TalTech opted for features derived from mel-scale filters applied to the spectrogram, such as 80 Melfrequency filter-banks as their acoustic inputs

 ## 5.2.
 Data Modalities and Augmentation Techniques

-* At least six teams utilized audio and textual input, with the
+* At least six teams utilized audio and textual input
 * transcriptions often derived from pre-trained speech models like Whisper
 * augmentation was also employed, with techniques ranging from
   * speed perturbation and noise addition (TalTech, UPC-BSC, and Vivolab)